earthlab/earthlab.github.io/_posts/courses/earth-analytics/week08-multispectral-remote-sensing-fire/how-to/2017-03-01-howto02-refine-plots-R.md

      col = the_colors,
      axes=F,
      box=F)
+## Error in plot(ndvi_classified, legend = F, main = "NDVI plot with axes & box turned off & custom margins\n to make room for the legend", : object 'ndvi_classified' not found
 # set xpd to T to allow the legend to plot OUTSIDE of the plot area
 par(xpd = TRUE)
 legend(x = ndvi_classified@extent@xmax, y=ndvi_classified@extent@ymax,